 Learning from One Another: Cross-Generational Women’s Leadership

+Female-identifying humans navigating the leadership path have a lot to share about the successes and setbacks of the journey—from the energetic optimism and ambition of youth to the measured wisdom gained through years of experience; from the demands of balancing work while starting partnerships and raising young children to the freedom of the empty nest.
 Our season in life shapes our approach to leadership.
-From the energetic optimism and ambition of youth to the measured wisdom earned through years of experience; from the demands of balancing work while starting partnerships and raising young children to the freedom of the empty nest, women navigating the leadership path have so much to share with one another about challenges, strengths, and crossroads on the journey.

-Cross-Generational Women’s Leadership invites women in different seasons of their careers to explore conscious leadership by reflecting, sharing stories, building skills, setting goals, asking for help, and encouraging one another.
+We invite female-identifying humans in different seasons of their careers to come together to talk, reflect, tell stories, build skills, set goals, break bread, and share laughter.
 Ideally, we’ll build a cohort representing different career phases and offering sustained support into the future.

 Our cohort will explore these questions as well as others generated by the group:

 - What are my core leadership values and how do they shape my mission and purpose?

-- How can I lead from my current position in my organization?
+- How can I lead from anywhere in my school and empower others to lead?

 - What can I offer to and learn from others in this cohort?

-- Case-studies: How to work through difficult and unpredictable circumstances while leading with integrity, heart, and vulnerability
+- Case-studies – how to work through difficult and unpredictable circumstances – leading with integrity, heart, and vulnerability through difficult challenges.

 "I found the work around purpose and values to be particularly important.
 I don't make time to do that sort of work on my own, and both crafting my own values and engaging with others was meaningful."